mhx/dwarfs/doc/dwarfs.md

   overlays and want the file system to reflect its read-only state, you can set this option.

+- `-o case_insensitive`:
+  Perform case-insensitive lookups in the mounted file system, i.e. an entry orignally named `ReadMe.txt` can be accessed as `readme.txt`, `README.TXT`, or `rEaDmE.tXt`.
+This works across all platforms.
+When mounting a file system with many files, this may be slightly slower and consume slightly more memory as case- insensitive lookup requires an additional mapping table that is built on-demand.
+Note that this is not supported if the file system contains directories with entries that only differ in case.

 - `-o (no_)cache_image`:
   By default, `dwarfs` tries to ensure that the compressed file system image will not be cached by the kernel (i.e. the default